St. John's, Newfoundland and Labrador: Climate

 In winter, two or more types of precipitation (rain, freezing rain, sleet and snow) can fall from passage of a single storm.
 Snowfall is heavy, averaging approximately 363.4 cm per winter season.
 However, winter storms can bring changing precipitation types.
 Heavy snow can turn into heavy rain, melting the snow cover, and possibly back to snow or ice (perhaps briefly) all in the same storm, resulting in little or no net snow accumulation.
 Snow cover in St. John's is variable, and especially early in the winter season, may be slow to develop, but can extend well into the spring months (March, April).
-The St. John's area is subject to freezing rain events (called "silver thaws"), the worst of which paralyzed the city in April 1984 and April 2017.
+The St. John's area is subject to freezing rain events (called "silver thaws"), the worst of which paralysed the city in April 1984 and April 2017.

-On January 17, 2020, St. John's declared a state of emergency due to a snowstorm that brought an estimated 76 cm—a one-day snowfall record for St. John's—and hurricane force winds up to 130 km/h.
+On 17 January 2020, St. John's declared a state of emergency due to a snowstorm that brought an estimated 76 cm—a one-day snowfall record for St. John's—and hurricane force winds up to 130 km/h.
 The following day, the Canadian Army was called in to aid snow removal.
 The state of emergency ended eight days later.

 The highest temperature ever recorded in St. John's was 33.9 C on 14 August 1876.
 The coldest temperature ever recorded was -29.4 C on 16 February 1875.

-Cityscape

-St. John's architecture has a distinct style different from the rest of Canada, and its major buildings are remnants of its history as one of the first British colonial capitals.
-Buildings took a variety of styles according to the means available to build them.